civiform/civiform/README.md

 For Java, each class should have its own unit tests.
 The unit test file should mirror the implementation file - for example, `/app/package/path/MyClass.java` should have a unit test `/test/package/path/MyClassTest.java`.

 All major user-facing features should be covered by a functional browser test.

+# Production

+Our production infrastructure is managed declaratively by cloudformation.
+To deploy, run `bin/deploy-prod`.
+You will need the AWS CLI - `brew install awscli`.